f10atin9/sc-accessor/README.md

             operator: "In"
             values: ["NS1"]
 ```
-After applying this accessor, you can create the pvc of csi-qingcloud only in namespace.name which in this array :["NS1"]
+After applying this accessor, you can create the PVC of csi-qingcloud only in namespace.name which in this array :["NS1"].

-More than one fieldExpressions are allowed in a fieldSelector.
+More than one fieldExpressions are allowed in a `fieldSelector`.

-And multiple rules are also allowed in fieldExpressions
+And multiple rules are also allowed in `fieldExpressions`.

-- Multiple fieldExpressions
+- Multiple `fieldExpressions`
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor